jasiek/OctoPrint-Cost/README.md

+# Important note regarding the maintenance of this project.

+I no longer have regular access to a 3D printer to be able to test changes to this plugin.
+If you're looking for a plugin which is maintained regularly, you should check out: https://github.com/malnvenshorn/OctoPrint-CostEstimation

 # OctoPrint-Cost

 This plugin will display a cost estimate based on the filament length or weight and time to print, like this: